-As part of its 20th anniversary, Google unveiled its plans to improve Search — starting with its Google Feed.
-Now known as Discover, the update brings along a redesign complete with features to help you find content that aligns with your interests.
+As part of its 20th anniversary, Google unveiled plans to improve Search, starting with its Google Feed.
+Now known as Discover, the update brings a redesign complete with features to help you find content that aligns with your interests.

 Customizability is still alive and well even with the new update.
 Now, you can tap on the control icon in Discover to indicate whether you want to see more or less content on a specific topic.
 As for news, Google says that it will use the same technology used in its redesigned News app known as Full Coverage, which paints a complete picture of a story from a variety of different perspectives.

 Google also announced that it’s beginning to use artificial intelligence to put together AMP stories (an open source library that makes it easy for anyone to create a story on the web) that will surface in Search.
 The new feature will start with celebrities and athletes, providing facts and important moments form their lives in a visual format that then allows you to tap into articles for more information.

 Search will also be incorporating featured videos, depending on what it is you look up.
 Google uses computer vision to understand the content of a video and then quickly help you find information that’s useful.
 For example, if you look up Paris, you might see a video for each attraction like the Eiffel Tower or the Louvre.
 Similar to the way Topic Layer works, featured videos take your understanding of a specific topic and show videos that are related to that subtopic.